Back-end Engineering Articles

 end

-As we can see, we've now repeated the sentence 10 times.
-The difference is the method we used (While loop)
+As we can see we’ve now repeated the sentence 10 times.
+The difference is the method we used = While

-• * In the second line, we have the while keyword and the conditional.
-The first time the conditional is evaluated, it could be translated like this
+• - Second line we’ve the while keyword and then the conditional.
+First time the conditional is evaluated, it could be translated like this

-• - Second loop: 1 < 10 (which is true), so it executes what's inside the while loop again
+• Second loop: 1 < 10 (which is true) so it executes what's inside the while loop

-• - Third loop: 2 < 10 (which is true), so it executes what's inside the while loop again
+• Third loop: 2 < 10 (which is true) so it executes what's inside the while loop

-• - Fourth loop: 3 < 10 (which is true), so it executes what's inside the while loop again
+• Fourth loop: 1 < 10 (which is true) so it executes what's inside the while loop

-This is obviously a bit more complicated than Times Loop in Ruby; however, it is less limited.
-Let's see why:
+This is obviously a bit more complicated than Times Loop in Ruby, however is less limited than it.
+Let’s see why:

-• * While loop instead, it can work with Integers and any other data type, and because of this, we can have complex conditionals which can make our code robust and adaptable to a vast amount of problems.
+• While loop can work with Integers and any other data type, and because of this we can have complex conditionals which can make our code robust and adaptable to our own problem.

 Infinite Loop

-We have to take care of infinite loops because, as the name suggests, the conditional evaluated by the "While" loop can always be true.
-If that's the case, the machine's resources will be consumed rapidly, and probably you will need to cancel the execution or restart your device.
+We have to take care about infinite loops, because as the name suggests, the conditional evaluated by the While loop can always be true.
+If that's the case the resources of the machine will be consumed rapidly and probably you will need to reset it.
 Which examples do we have here to explain this concept?

 2.6.8 :001 > while true